maticnetwork/whitepaper/README.md

 ### Decentralized Exchange (DEX) {#dex}

 Matic has all characteristics which one exchange should have — faster and cheaper trades.
 Matic will provide decentralized exchange and enables trust-less, reliable and easy crypto trades.
-The decentralized exchange is the future for digital assets and provides better security and solvency instead of centralized exchanges.<br/>
+The decentralized exchange is the future for digital assets and provides better security and solvency instead of centralized exchanges.

 As Matic doesn’t have the burden of gas like Ethereum chain, it would be pretty easy to do the atomic swaps like BTC <> ETH or any other blockchain assets.

 ### Lending & Credit Scoring platform {#lcsp}